Pontiac Bonneville: 1996–1999

-MY 1996: In September 1995, styling changes were introduced for the 1996 model year facelift, with revised tail lights, headlights, grille, and lower body cladding.
+1996: In September 1995, styling changes were introduced for the 1996 model year facelift, with revised tail lights, headlights, grille, and lower body cladding.
 Trim levels largely shared common lower cladding approaches, with the SSEi again receiving a unique front bumper and grille.
 Also for 1996, the supercharged version of the 3800 Series II engine was introduced.
 The SSEi received a new Eaton M90-supercharged L67 engine, producing 240 hp and 280 lbfft optional on the SSE trim.
 The engine was used from 1995 until it was retired from the Bonneville in 2003.

-SE trim variants could be ordered with the L67 engine, which in turn required the Luxury Edition (SLE)(RPO H4U) package, which included a small console in the headliner, cobra head shifter, performance/normal shift selection buttons, leather interior, chrome delete side and bumper moldings, center shift console, and touring suspension. for MY 1995–1997, SLE/H4U equipped Bonnevilles carried SE rather than SLE external badging.
+SE trim variants could be ordered with the L67 engine, which in turn required the Luxury Edition (SLE)(RPO H4U) package, which included a small console in the headliner, cobra head shifter, performance/normal shift selection buttons, leather interior, chrome delete side and bumper moldings, center shift console, and touring suspension.
+From 1995 to 1997, SLE/H4U equipped Bonnevilles carried SE rather than SLE external badging.

-MY 1997: For MY 1997, a heavy-duty version of the 4T65E-HD was introduced for the SSEi models.
+1997: For 1997, a heavy-duty version of the 4T65E-HD was introduced for the SSEi models.
 Also in 1997, to mark the 40th year of production of the Bonneville, Pontiac offered a 40th Anniversary Edition, in six trims: the SE, the 40th Anniversary SE, the SSE, the 40th Anniversary SSE, the SSEi, and the 40th Anniversary SSEi.
 The 40th anniversary models all had a VIN with Y40.
 With a total production of 637 units, the 40th Anniversary SSEi is the rarest model.

-MY 1998: For 1998, the Bonneville gets no major changes.
+1998: For 1998, the Bonneville gets no major changes.
 However, a new transmission, the 4T65-E was introduced for the naturally aspirated 3800 installed in SE and SSE models.
 For 1999, the Bonneville essentially stood pat since an all-new model would arrive in 2000.

 In March 2008, GM announced that these engines and other GM engines supplied with Dexcool antifreeze coolant might be prone to intake manifold failure and other problems with the cooling system if proper regular maintenance is not correctly performed.
 After settlement of a class-action lawsuit, GM agreed to compensate owners of many vehicles that suffered damage, regardless of negligence on the part of the consumer, if the consumer could prove damages.